MicrosoftDocs/customer-insights/ci-docs/engagement-insights/custom-reports.md

 1. Choose one of the available **Metrics** and choose the **Dimensions** to show on the visualization.

 1. To add another visualization, select **Add visual** in the command bar.
    By default, the new visualization is a table.
-Select **Design** in the **Visual editor** pane to change the visualization type.
+Select **Design** in the **Visualization editor** pane to change the visualization type.
 Continue by choosing a metric and dimensions.

    :::image type="content" source="media/set-metrics-dimensions.png" alt-text="Specify metrics and dimensions for a visualization":::